chipsalliance/rocket-chip/docs/src/diplomacy/adder_tutorial.md

 components used to define Diplomacy graph (in this case, the node), is non-lazy.
 The desired hardware for the module must be written inside `LazyModuleImp`.

-For this example, we expect one driver that should be driving two addends of an equal bit width into the adder, meaning we expect all of our downward flowing parameters to be equivalent.
+For this example, we expect two drivers, each driving an addend of equal bit widths into the adder, meaning we expect all of our downward flowing parameters to be equivalent.
 We also expect a sole monitor, so all of our upward flowing parameters should also be equivalent.
 Thus, we can require these properties in our `AdderNode` and simply pass on downward the first `DownwardParam` we see.
 Following the same logic, we can pass upward the first `UpwardParam` we see.

 ```scala mdoc
 /** adder DUT (nexus) */